ccprocessor/awesome-markdown-ebooks/README.md

 </div>

 ## Project Introduction

-This project collects high-quality e-book repositories from GitHub, and converts the PDF files within using [MinerU2.0](https://github.com/opendatalab/MinerU) into Markdown format.
+The project gathers high-quality e-book repositories from GitHub and leverages  [MinerU 2.0](https://github.com/opendatalab/MinerU) to transform the PDF content into Markdown format.

 Each directory represents a repository originally hosted on GitHub.